Art of Keeping

 Are there any additional costs or fees I should be aware of?

-Sixty (60) minutes of round trip travel time is complimentary (from North Seattle).
-At my discretion, I charge an additional fee for significant distances traveled to or between work sites.
+I charge an additional fee for significant distances traveled to or between work sites; however, sixty (60) minutes of round trip travel time is complimentary (from North Seattle).
 Additionally, if I need to purchase supplies on your behalf, I’ll ask for reimbursement for those costs.
-I’ll always communicate these details upfront and in my written Terms of Service, so there are no surprises!
+I’ll always provide you with these details upfront and in my written Terms of Service, so there are no surprises!

 Do you work with specific brands or suppliers for organizing products?